OpenAI API openai tokens context-window

 Frequently Asked Questions

-Q: Can I simply increase the context window size for my model?
+Q: Can I increase the context length limit for my OpenAI model?